Sebastianutcn/terraform-modules/README.md

 # Terraform AWS Modules
 This repository contains reusable and customizable Terraform modules for setting up and managing various AWS resources.
-These modules are designed to simplify the provisioning and configuration of key infrastructure components for AWS environments, including VPC, EC2 instances, CI/CD pipelines, monitoring dashboards, and alerting mechanisms.
+These modules are designed to simplify the provisioning and configuration of key infrastructure components for AWS environments, including VPC, EC2 instances, CI/CD pipelines, monitoring dashboards, alerting mechanisms, Elastic Beanstalk environments and RDS (Relational Database Service) instances.

 ## Modules Overview
 ### VPC Module